 Decisions about promotion of First Grade Students to 2nd Grade will be based on the following: academic performance (report card); state/district assessments; and attendance.

-Mastery on the Levy County First Grade Standards Based Report Card: Students will score a 3 on 16/19 ELA Standards and 16/19 Math Standards.
+Mastery on the Levy County First Grade Standards Based Report Card: Students will score a 3 on 12/15 ELA Standards and 15/19 Math Standards.
+ALL students must score a 3 on report card numbers 2-5 in ELA.
 Teachers will maintain skill mastery of all standards assessed on the report card.
+First

-First Grade attendance is a high priority: Students who have 18 absences in the first and/or second semesters may be considered for retention.
+Grade attendance is a high priority: Students who have 18 absences in the first and/or second semesters may be considered for retention.
 A school based, administrative review committee will make final determinations for student promotion.